MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-roles-permissions.md

 appliesto:
   - Microsoft Teams
 ---
-# Manage user roles in Microsoft Teams
+# Assign team owners and members in Microsoft Teams admin center

 **Owner** and **member** are the two user roles within Microsoft Teams.
 The user who creates a new team is granted owner status by default.
 Owners and members have different types of permissions and capabilities when interacting with a team and its channels.
 See [Overview of teams and channels in Microsoft Teams](teams-channels-overview.md) to learn more about roles in Teams.

 > [!NOTE]
 > If a team is created from an existing Microsoft 365 group, permissions are inherited.

-## Assign a user role
+## Assign a user role in Teams admin center

-1. Under the team you want to manage, select **More options** and then select **Manage team**.
+1. In the Teams admin center, expand **Teams** and select **Manage teams**.
+2. Select the team name under the display name column.
-2. In the Members tab, you can add members and assign owner and moderator roles to members.
+3. In the Members tab, you can add or remove members and assign owner and moderator roles to members.

-To learn more about team settings, see [Change team settings in Teams](https://support.office.com/article/ce053b04-1b8e-4796-baa8-90dc427b3acc).
+Team owners without admin capabilities can assign team settings and permissions in Teams, see [Change team settings in Teams](https://support.office.com/article/ce053b04-1b8e-4796-baa8-90dc427b3acc).

-> [!TIP]
-> The **Manage team** option won't appear for pinned channels so be sure to select the team name under **Your teams**.

 ## Restrict permission to create teams